gplately.PlotTopologies

 PlateReconstruction

-• other boundary that are not subduction zones or mid-ocean ridges (ridge/transform)
+1. Miscellaneous topological boundary sections that are neither subduction zones nor mid-ocean ridges

 Parameters: